How to Know If You’re Under a DDoS Attack

 • Application.
 As today's most sophisticated attacks, application strategies are notoriously stealthy.
 Talented hackers target the application layer with seemingly legitimate traffic that hogs server resources.

-DDoS attacks can be difficult to prevent, in part because they take so many forms — and because hackers are increasingly stealthy.
+DDoS attacks can be difficult to prevent, in part because they take so many forms and hackers are becoming increasingly stealthy.
 Despite this, effective mitigation is far from impossible.
 It begins with an awareness of network traffic and security vulnerabilities, along with the commitment to implementing layered security protocols.
-When in doubt, it's best to investigate the moment you wonder: Am I Being DDOS-ed?
+When in doubt, it's best to investigate as soon as you wonder if you're getting DDoSed.

 Keep in mind that the signs of distributed denial-of-service may sometimes reflect other cybersecurity concerns or even ordinary fluctuations in traffic.
 Still, the following issues should be cause for alarm, particularly if several of them appear to plague your internet connection simultaneously: